cucumber/docs/content/docs/cucumber/api.md

   end
 end
 ```
+{{% /block %}}

 {{% block "java,kotlin,scala" %}}Cucumber-JVM does not support `Around` hooks.{{% /block %}}
 {{% block "javascript" %}}Cucumber.js does not support `Around` hooks.{{% /block %}}

 ## Step hooks
 {{% text "java,kotlin,scala,javascript" %}}
-Step hooks invoked before and after a step.
-The hooks have 'invoke around' semantics.
-Meaning that if a `BeforeStep`
+Step hooks are invoked before and after a step.
+The hooks have 'invoke around' semantics, meaning that if a `BeforeStep`
 hook is executed the `AfterStep` hooks will also be executed regardless of the result of the step.
 If a step did not
 pass, the following step and its hooks will be skipped.
 {{% /text %}}